brieng314/DiveIntoDS/README.md

+This data set is from bike-sharing service and to EDA to understand the people's behavior with the data set.

-This is a project to have more practice with python and machine learning.
+This is another project to practice python and EDA.